501Good/barbarisms/Barbarisms.md

 Introduction
 ------------

-Here, we're doing cool stuff, analysing the usage of the Barbarisms in the Russian Internet.
+Here, we're doing cool stuff, analyzing the usage of the Barbarisms in the Russian Internet.

 Let's load some useful packages and our data: